A topic from the subject of Biochemistry in Chemistry.

 • Enzymes and fermentation play crucial roles in industrial production.

-• Examples of industrial products include biofuels, pharmaceuticals, and food additives.
+• Examples of industrial products include biofuels, pharmaceuticals, food additives, and biomaterials.

 • Sustainability and safety are key considerations in industrial biochemistry.